rishivanukuru/rishivanukuru.github.io/_pages/studying-mobile-spatial-collaboration.md

 author_profile: false
 ---

-This page contains supplementary materials for our paper titled **"Studying Mobile Spatial Collaboration across Video Calls and Augmented Reality"**.
+This page contains supplementary materials for our paper titled **"Studying Mobile Spatial Collaboration across Video Calls and Augmented Reality"**, to appear in the Proceedings of the ACM on Human-Computer Interaction, Volume 10, Issue 2, Article CSCW037.

 ## Spatial Analysis Maps